-Four RiverNet Stations have been operated in the Cape Fear #19 sub-basin for the past 2 years in a predominately agricultural basin (Figure 5).
+Four RiverNet Stations have been operated in the Cape Fear #19 sub-basin for the past 5 years in a predominately agricultural basin (Figure 5).
 Two stations were damaged by Hurricane Irene and one station (Great Cohaire) was vandalized in 2013.
 These stations have been discontinued since 2014, and a new station is under construction in a secure location at Bynum on the Haw River to support the Lake Jordan nutrient mapping efforts in 2014.

 In the Cape Fear, watershed nutrient flux compiled at Tomahawk on the Black River (Figure 5) shows a different flux pattern than in the Neuse River.
 This basin seems to respond more to the NAO oscillation than ENSO like the Neuse River Basin, but longer records are needed (Figure 6).
 Nitrogen flux is also lower during low flow conditions, which would be expected from a black water river system because of natural attenuation of nitrogen by wetlands and hydric soils.
+But as the NAO moves into a positive phase and the ENSO builds into a Super El Nino in the end of 2015, nitrate fluxes are rising, similar to the trend observed in the Neuse River.
+The effects of a "Super El Nino" will be documented for the first time over the next year.